Infinit3i/hunt-ai/README.md

 ## Todo
+- create clear section and content
+- recreate the technique template section
+- allow multiple splunk sections
+- allow all themes to look when

-DO BOTS, Cyberdefenders and letsdefend over 50 times to get a good methodology
+- DO BOTS, Cyberdefenders and letsdefend over 50 times to get a good methodology
+- add /Knowledge to their respective t-codes
+- create docker-compose to allow a group to sync to their server
+- top left will show what tactic is currently be working on with what box

 #### IDEAS